Cellularity of KLR and weighted KLRW algebras via crystals: Abstract

 \section{Abstract}

-We prove that the weighted KLRW algebras of finite type, and their cyclotomic quotients, are cellular algebras.
-The cellular bases are explicitly described using crystal graphs.
-As a special case, this proves that the KLR algebras of finite type are cellular.
-As one application, we compute the graded decomposition numbers of the cyclotomic algebras.
+We prove that the wKLRW algebras of finite type, and their cyclotomic quotients, are sandwich cellular algebras.
+The sandwich cellular bases are explicitly described using crystal graphs.
+As a special case, this proves that the KLR algebras of finite type are sandwich cellular.
+As one of our applications, we give explicit formulas for some graded decomposition numbers of the cyclotomic algebras in level one.